Diet, Weight Loss and Physical Activity

 - Drink plenty of calorie-free drinks (water, unsweetened tea or coffee).
 You may be thirsty, not hungry.

-- Choose lean meats, low-fat dairy (milk, cheese and yogurt).
+- Choose lean meats, low-fat dairy (milk, low-sodium cheese, and yogurt).

 - Eat high fiber foods including vegetables, fruits, beans and whole grains.